-Use these sales negotiation strategies to protect the value in what you sell.
+Use these sales negotiation strategies to protect the value of what you sell.

 Lynne R. Christen explains ten fundamentals of successful negotiating that are also important sales negotiation strategies:

 Hardly a day passes that we are not involved in some type of negotiation.
 This negotiation may be as simple as attempting to convince a friend to see the film we choose or as complicated as negotiating a percentage of a business offering or mediating a labour dispute.

 At any rate, effective negotiation is an art... one that requires preparation and practice in order to be successful.

-Consider these ten tips for preparing for negotiation and improve your odds for a win-win resolution.
+Consider these ten tips for improving your odds for a win-win negotiated resolution.

 1. Know What You REALLY Want.